terrancrypt/purro-docs/src/content/docs/wallet/features.md

 ## Infrastructure
 - Powered by Alchemy for reliable transactions and monitoring
 - Designed for performance, availability, and observability

+## Fee Rebates
+- Default: 40% swap fee rebates for all users in early phase
+- Boost: 50% tier by invite/eligibility (partners, builders, high-volume)

+## Built for Hyper
+- Depth over breadth: Hyper-native UX first; multichain-ready by design
+- Identity integration and contextual signatures